Our Training Programs

 Why It's Great for Dogs

-Barn Hunt offers numerous benefits:Mental Stimulation: Engages your dog's natural scenting and problem-solving abilities.
+Barn Hunt offers numerous benefits:Mental stimulation: Engages your dogs, natural instincts, and their ability to analyze the situation and find the scent.

 Both Nina Ottosson puzzles by Outward Hound and snuffle mats are fantastic tools for enriching your dog's life.
 They provide mental stimulation, help alleviate boredom, and can even reduce anxiety.